-Say you have 10 customers each paying you $10 a month.
-Here's how you would calculate MRR.
+If you had 10 customers each paying you $10 a month, here's how you would calculate the MRR.

 10 Customer x $10/mo. = $100 MRR

-Not so bad, hey?
-It gets complicated however real fast though when things like coupons, upgrades and downgrades come into play.
+Not so bad, huh?
+Don't get too comfortable, things can get really complicated, really fast, when things like coupons, upgrades and downgrades come into play. 😩

 What about non-monthly plans?